 Serve and enjoy the coffee as soon as possible.
 Many French presses are heavily insulated to enhance heat retention, but the finished beverage loses its peak quickly after brewing.

 The French press anatomy remains fairly constant from model to model: a plunger/filter assembly fits snugly over a cylindrical, heat-resistant carafe.
-But manufacturers can choose from a number of construction materials.

 Here are the most popular: